BUSINESS ENQUIRY: +91 8012278000 | CUSTOMER SUPPORT: 7530009999 / 044 40329999 / 044 40205050

 Mode of Ownership

-Physical gold provides direct ownership of a tangible asset.
-Many investors value this sense of possession, especially for cultural or emotional reasons.
+Physical gold offers direct ownership of a tangible asset.
+This physical possession is often valued for cultural, emotional, or legacy-related reasons.

 Gold ETFs and Sovereign Gold Bonds represent financial ownership rather than physical possession.
-In the case of ETFs, ownership is recorded in demat form, while SGBs are held as certificates or in demat format.
+ETFs are held in demat form, while SGBs can be held in demat or certificate form.
+This distinction forms the basis of the physical gold vs paper gold investment debate.

 Cost Structure and Transparency